LivTel/moptop/README.md

 Source code for the Moptop polarimeter.

-- ccd Library to control the Andor CCDs, wraps the Andor SDK.
+- ccd-andor Library to control the Andor CCDs, wraps the Andor SDK.
+- ccd-pco Library to control the PCO CMOS detectors, wraps the PCO SDK.
 - filter_wheel Starlight Express filter wheel control library
 - java This contains the source code for the robotic layer, which receives commands from the LT robotic control system.